Going Back to School During a Pandemic

-Here we are, September again…time for school and the return to regularly scheduled programing…with a twist.
-The Covid 19 Pandemic has changed the way parents are doing custody, because it has already changed the way children are attending school and every other aspect of childhood as we know it.
+Here we are, September again…time for school, and the return to regularly scheduled programming…with a twist.
+The Covid 19 Pandemic has changed the way parents are doing custody because it has already changed the way children are attending school and every other aspect of childhood as we know it.
 From learning math to attending playdates, parents must adjust how the arrangements that were previously made that worked, for possibly years, will work in the current times.

-Most schools are operating remotely at least part time across the country.
+Most schools are operating remotely at least part-time across the country.
 This means kids are going to have to stay with someone when they are not in school.
 Former spouses are being forced to re-evaluate their work schedules and arrangements.
-Many businesses have moved towards a work from home model to keep their employees safe from infection, and this can work to the benefit for those with kids.
+Many businesses have moved towards a work-from-home model to keep their employees safe from infection, and this can work to the benefit of those with kids.

 Parents responsible for supervising remote learning do not have it easy.
 Most programs demand some sort of direction on the part of the parent, a prospect that can be overwhelming if that parent is also getting paid to perform their jobs from home.
 Children are easily distracted and need to be reminded to stay on task, which makes concentrating on your own work extra challenging.
 The parent that signs up for that must be prepared to have patience.

 Also to consider is whether a parent that works outside the home may work in an environment that exposes them to huge masses of people possibly infected with COVID, such as in healthcare or mass transit.
 Not everyone is able to work from home, and the greater the chance of being exposed, the more all parties may want to consider adjusting custody to minimize exposure for the children.